 We love living in this humming, cosmopolitan city: problem is there’s just so much in Singapore to see and do and SPEND our hard-earned cash on.
 If it feels like you’ve been splashing cash like it’s going out of fashion, we hear you.
-Never fear, we’ve got 30 money saving hacks for families sure to see you building up the coins in your piggy bank again without having to miss out on the cool stuff (or worse, cringe, earning a rep as the cheap one amongst your friends).
+Never fear, we’ve got 50 money-saving hacks for families to see you building up the coins in your piggy bank without having to miss out on the cool stuff.
 It’s all about continuing your current lifestyle with a couple of savvy tweaks.
 You’ll actually feel the opposite of FOMO as your money stretches further than ever before.
-Save your pennies for a rainy day (or your next family holiday from Singapore).
+Save your pennies for a rainy day (or your next family staycay or holiday from Singapore).
 Here’s how…

 1. Switch your brew from barista coffee to local kopi.
 At around $1.20 a cup, you can get your local caffeine hit for a fraction of the cost of that skim latte.
 Check out our guide to ordering local coffee and tea in Singapore to help you find your new fave.
-Pick up some kaya toast while you’re there because at $2.90 for breakfast you’re still winning!
+Pick up some kaya toast while you’re there!

-2. Car-pooling will save you cash on ERP tolls, petrol and parking (up to $7 per hr in the CBD).
-Sharing school rides can also save busy mums a couple of sweaty pick-ups a week.
-Give GrabShare a try for a cheaper ride, and when using ride-sharing apps, always, always check notifications and messages for the latest promo code – these deals just keep getting better!
+2. Car-pooling will save you cash on ERP tolls, petrol and parking (which gets verrrrrry exxy in the CBD).
+Sharing school rides can also save busy mums a couple of sweaty pick-ups each week, and if you get the whole neighbourhood gang in on it, you can sort out your after-school runs as well with GrabShuttle.
+When using ride-sharing apps, always, always check notifications and messages for the latest promo code – these deals just keep getting better!

 3. Babies grow in the blink of an eye, so why not save a few bucks on a stroller you’re only going to use for a few years and rent it instead?

 4. Embrace pre-loved goods.
-There’s a thriving second-hand market for buying and selling in Singapore, for everything from baby bouncers, to well-loved micro-scooters and Marc Jacobs handbags.
+There’s a thriving second-hand market for buying and selling in Singapore, for everything from baby bouncers, to well-loved micro-scooters and designer handbags.
 Check out the HoneyKids guide to second-hand shopping in Singapore to help you land some steals!

 5. Have car, need petrol?
-Sign up in-store or online for the rewards programmes at Caltex, Esso, SPC and Shell and start accruing points to get you free fuel, free stuff and actual dollars off your bill.
+Sign up in-store or online for the rewards programs and start accruing points to get you free fuel, free stuff and actual dollars off your bill.
 Team up your loyalty card with one of the best credit cards for petrol and you’ll be saving up to 20%!

-6. Sign up for a PAssion card It’s just $15 for a 5 year membership ($12 for existing DBS/POSB customers) and the benefits are great, from cheaper shopping at Cold Storage, Marketplace, Giant, Guardian and more (both immediate savings and by earning Tapformore points every time you shop ($150 spend = $1 off)); to discounts on over 1000 merchants island-wide (our fave is 10% off at Gardens By the Bay).
-Don’t forget you’ll save $5 as it’s also an EZY-link card, and you can earn KrisFlyer miles (or convert your miles to points).
-No brainer!
+6. Sign up for a PAssion card.
+It’s just $15 for a five-year membership ($12 for existing DBS/POSB customers) and the benefits are great, from cheaper shopping to discounts on over 1000 merchants island-wide (including Gardens by the Bay!).
+Don’t forget you’ll save $5 as it’s also an EZ-link card.
+And you can earn KrisFlyer miles (or convert your miles to points).
+It’s a no brainer!